Data Engineering Courses

 What are the best data engineering courses online?

-The best courses focus on building things—pipelines, databases, and architectures—using industry-standard tools like Python, SQL, and Spark.
-Dataquest stands out because we move beyond video lectures; you write code and configure systems directly in your browser.
-Learners consistently say this hands-on approach gave them the practical experience employers look for.
+Dataquest stands out by going beyond video lessons.
+You write code and configure systems directly in your browser, which helps you understand data engineering basics through practice.
+Learners say this hands-on approach gives them the practical experience employers expect.

 Are data engineering skills still in demand?